bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

    "version", "Version information (typically a version number) of the software applicable to this bio.tools entry.", "xs:token (restriction)", "0 or more"
    "otherID", "A unique identifier of the software, typically assigned by an ID-assignment authority other than bio.tools.", "(see below)", "0 or more"
    "otherID->value", "Value of tool identifier.", "xs:token (restriction)", "1 only"
-   "otherID->type", "Type of tool identifier.", "enum (see Table XXX)", "0 or 1" "otherID->version", "Version information (typically a version number) of the software applicable to this identifier.", "xs:token (restriction)", "0 or 1"
+   "otherID->type", "Type of tool identifier.", "enum (see `docs <https://github.com/bio-tools/biotoolsSchema/tree/master/stable/docs>`_)", "0 or 1"
+   "otherID->version", "Version information (typically a version number) of the software applicable to this identifier.", "xs:token (restriction)", "0 or 1"

 .. note::